btd/luna/README.md

 Fs repo deleter
 --------------------------

-This daemon delete repositories one time at day from filesustem of server.
+This daemon delete repositories one time at day from filesystem of server.

-It store trigger settings in /WEB-INF/classes/quartz/job.xml
+It store trigger settings in `/WEB-INF/classes/quartz/job.xml`.

 ``` xml
 <repeat-interval>There is time in millis</repeat-interval>